Reward increased to $40,000 for tips in Denver fire that killed family of 5

 DENVER (KDVR) — Denver police are still looking for three alleged arsonist killers after a fire in Green Valley Ranch that killed a family.
-Tips leading to arrests could be worth $40,000.
+Metro Denver Crime Stoppers says tips leading to arrests could be worth $40,000.

 An fire on the 5300 block of North Truckee Street claimed five lives on Aug.
 5. The house contained 29-year-old Djibril Diol; his wife, 23-year-old Adja Diol; their 2-year-old daughter Khadija; Djibril’s sister, 25-year-old Hassan Diol; and her infant daughter, Hawa Baye.